 A metal hanger isn’t always guaranteed to work, but when it does, it’s fast, cheap, effective, and pulls up a whole wad of gross garbage.
 If you need to use a metal hanger to unclog your sink, chances are you’re pouring things down the drain that has no business being there.
 To use this method, simply untwist the hanger and slide it down the side, pushing as you go.
 Use the end to break up the clog and pull out the obstruction.
 If it’s your bathroom sink that’s acting up, remember to always use a hair catcher.
 If it’s your kitchen sink, avoiding rinsing dirty plates without scraping them in the garbage first.

 While these cheap and easy tricks can easily help us unclog our drains, they don’t always work.
 There could be a bigger problem going on than food and hair buildup.
-If none of these remedies are helping, please feel free to contact ClearView Plumbing or book an appointment.
+If none of these remedies is helping, please feel free to contact ClearView Plumbing or book an appointment.